anchore/enterprise-client-go/pkg/enterprise/docs/PolicyEvaluationFinding.md

 HasInheritedFromBase returns a boolean if a field has been set.

-### SetInheritedFromBaseNil

-`func (o *PolicyEvaluationFinding) SetInheritedFromBaseNil(b bool)`

- SetInheritedFromBaseNil sets the value for InheritedFromBase to be an explicit nil

-### UnsetInheritedFromBase
-`func (o *PolicyEvaluationFinding) UnsetInheritedFromBase()`

-UnsetInheritedFromBase ensures that no value is present for InheritedFromBase, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)